MicrosoftDocs/defender-docs/articles/defender-for-cloud/alerts-containers.md

    * A user with admin permissions over the target cluster.

-   * MDC Containers is enabled.
-Make sure the MDC Containers is running the target cluster.
+   * Defender for Containers is enabled.
+Make sure the Defender for Containers is running the target cluster.

    * A Helm client is installed on your local machine.